lauchblatt/Emotions_in_Drama/README.md

 ## Classification_Model
 This folder contains a link to the model used in <a href="https://doi.org/10.1093/llc/fqad046">Dennerlein, Schmidt and Wolff (2023a)</a> and Dennerlein, Schmidt and Wolff (2024) as well as evaluation information.
 The model achieves an average F1-score for sub-emotion classification of 72% and was fine-tuned for four epochs with a batch size of 32, a learning rate of 4e-5, and the Adam optimizer, utilizing a Tesla P100 GPU with the filtered annotations.

 Please refer to the <a href="https://huggingface.co/">hugging face library</a> on how to use the unzipped model and the models in this repository in general.
-We also included a link to a google colab for a basic usage example in this folder.
+We also included a link to a <a href="https://colab.research.google.com/drive/1c8so9bADbwluPC4M1bT351L5qpRCHp--?usp=sharing">google colab</a> for a basic usage example in this folder.

 ## Classification_Results